 It talks to powerful people and their electorates with unmistakeable authority.
 You can bet that many politicians will have nodded sagely at its assertion this week that “Worried voters may well have less of an appetite for the theatrical wrestling match of partisan politics.
 They need their governments to deal with the real problems they are facing.”

 The Economist is one of the world’s most influential magazines and outsells most of its challengers.
-Its fans also include fellow publishers which admire the magazine’s treasured combination of journalistic independence and a robust business model.
+Its fans also include fellow publishers who admire the magazine’s treasured combination of journalistic independence and a robust business model.

 The ownership structure might sound a bit like a charity but The Economist consistently gives shareholders 90% of the profit in dividends.
 It’s been yielding 5-6% for years.
 The always-profitable magazine has been able to manage the flip of 60% of its revenue from advertising to readership by increasing its average revenue per copy from £1 to £2.50 in the past 12 years.
 It has managed this while investing heavily in digital services and marketing.
 And this is one traditional publisher which hasn’t suffered the waves of print-centric job losses.